PrestaShop/prestashop-specs/broader-topics/image-file-formats.md

 Favicons are a specific case using precise image formats and it should be addressed later.
 Same for the email and PDF documents that do not enough support WebP images for now.

+### Front office

+Customers can upload images in two places in the front office: in the contact form and on a customized product page.
+Images formats allowed are: .png, .jpg, and .gif.
+Expected behavior should be to **add the .svg format to this list** since one of its great advantages is that it allows resizing with limited loss of quality.

+As for the .webp format, it does not seem very relevant to add it to this list.
+Indeed, **the use case is not adapted** to poor email support nor prone to improving performance.